UModeler/UModeler.github.io/_sources/transformtools.txt

 ----------------------------------------------------------------------------------------------------------------------

-Snap
+Snap tool
 ==========

 Moves a polygon to the specific position.
-This tool can be used to set a profile polygon for Follow tool.
+This tool can be used to set a profile polygon for ``Follow`` tool.

 Properties
 -----------